wong2/larus/README.md

 * `TTIN`: Increment the number of workers by one
 * `TTOU`: Decrement the number of workers by one

+### Performance

+In my simple benchmark using `ab`, Larus performs better than Gunicorn both running 4 sync workers.
+Perhaps benefits from the C http parser Larus using.

+TODO: add detailed comparison.

 ### TODO

 * Add more worker types